MichalLekacz/Koty/README.md

-# Koty - zadanie przy uzyciu cat API
+# Cats - Exercise using cat API